How To Define Whiplash Pain

 - History of neck pain

-- Rear automobile collision or when the vehicle is stopped
+- Hit in the back of the car during an accident or when the vehicle is stopped

 Why Does Whiplash Happen?

 The acceleration of the vehicle is directly transmitted to our neck when we brake too strongly or receive a blow from behind.
-This means that the weight of our head (usually about 8 kilograms) passes momentarily to about 50 kilos.
-Much more than the cervical can withstand without effort.
+The weight of the head is too much to jolt that violently.

-This is not usually a very dangerous pathology.
+This is not usually a very dangerous problem.
 It tends to disappear after a few days.
-However, it is advisable to consult a doctor to rule out more important problems if the symptoms persist for a long time or are very acute.
+However, it is advisable to consult a doctor to rule out more important problems if the symptoms persist for a long time.

 Kennewick Chiropractic Injury Clinic